joathert/canofi-app/README.md

 The browser image loading is complicated by the fact that the embedded python code refused to work with jpeg files.
 That is why input image files are first sent to a canvas and re-read in as fixed sized png files at lower resolution.
 This convoluted step is not neccessary using standard python, so use that for important research.

 ## Testing of algorithms
+This testing is only for validation of the algorithms used in Canofi versus offline reference implementations.
+It does not test the validty of the method versus fisheye hardware, there are publications on that (e.g. [here](https://www.biorxiv.org/content/10.1101/2020.12.15.422956v2.full).

 GRAPH HERE OF XY PLOT, WITH SHORT DESCRIPTION OF METHOD

 ## Attribution